Accelerate your business cash flow with these 6 strategies

 When was the last time you raised your prices?
 While you don’t want to out price your customers, you do want to keep up with inflation.
 Do some research of your competitors and find the happy-medium that fulfills your cash flow needs.
 Just make sure to stay within a prince range that keeps your customers happy and loyal.

-Stop by any Central Bank location to find out how Commercial Payments can make your Accounts Payable system more efficient and profitable.
+Stop by any Jefferson Bank location to find out how Commercial Payments can make your Accounts Payable system more efficient and profitable.